dylan-lang/opendylan/documentation/getting-started-ide/source/model.rst

 Similarly, if code is tightly bound within a library, other libraries will bind tightly to it.

-The code within all libraries that Open Dylan supplies—the system libraries—is tightly bound.
+The code within all libraries that Open Dylan supplies — the system libraries — is tightly bound.
 This means that all libraries you develop will bind tightly to whichever of the system libraries you use.

 When libraries are compiled in Interactive Development mode, they are